Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 Agustus 2025 16.24.30 UTC
+- WIB: Sabtu, 30 Agustus 2025 17.27.05 UTC
-- WITA: Sabtu, 30 Agustus 2025 17.24.30 UTC
+- WITA: Sabtu, 30 Agustus 2025 18.27.05 UTC
-- WIT: Sabtu, 30 Agustus 2025 18.24.30 UTC
+- WIT: Sabtu, 30 Agustus 2025 19.27.05 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: success
+Kategori: motivational